Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/intro_slides.md

 ## Contents of this Chapter

 - Virtual Machines (VMs)
-    - VirtualBox: Popular hypervisor for running VMs.
+    - VirtualBox: Popular hypervisor for running VMs
-    - Vagrant: Popular management system for VMs (and more).
+    - Vagrant: Popular management system for VMs (and more)
 - Containers
-    - Docker: Popular container framework (and more).
+    - Docker: Popular container framework (and more)
-    - Singularity: Popular scientific container framework.
+    - Singularity: Popular scientific container framework